October 28th, 2021.

 We will share your personal information with third parties only in the ways that are described in this privacy statement.
 We do not sell your personal information to third parties.

-If you are xMatters corporate client, requests for withdrawal of processing service-related information, must be done under the direction of our corporate clients.
-System administrators have complete control over their employees’ personal information disclose and deletion.
+If you are an employee of an xMatters corporate customer, requests for withdrawal of processing service-related information must be done under the direction of our corporate customer.
+System administrators have complete control over their employees’ personal information, so only system administrators can disclose, retain or delete service-related information.

 Service Providers and Sub-Processors